IDIL: Training through and for research

 Next September, eight new Master programs and one engineer program will be available at the University of Montpellier, as part of the IDIL graduate program.
 What defines them?
 Students immersed 6 months per year in lab’, courses in English and an introduction to interdisciplinarity.
 Mathieu Sicard and Agnès Fichard-Carroll are the two project leaders.

-At the start of the next academic year, UM will launch eight new master's programs and one engineering program, all taught exclusively in English.
-Why the choice of English?
+At the start of the next academic year, UM will launch eight new master’s programs and one engineering program, all taught exclusively in English.
+Why the decision to use English?

 M.S:

-Clearly, these English-language programs will increase UM's international reach, particularly among students who are able to study in English.
-We expect up to 30% of students to be international, with the rest being French students, provided they can demonstrate a certain level of English.
+Quite clearly, these English-language programs will help expand UM’s international reach, particularly among students capable of studying in English.
+We expect up to 30% of the student body to be international students; the rest will be French students, provided they demonstrate a certain level of English proficiency.

 A.F-C: Incoming foreign mobility will be fostered by accompaniment of international students: French courses (FLE) and financial help for travels.

-This project is part of the Structuring of Training through Research (SFRI) program.
-It is a call for projects that UM won in July 2020?
+This project is part of the Structuring Education through Research (SFRI) program.
+Was this a call for proposals that UM won in July 2020?

 M.S: